NetSupport DNA - Corporate Features

 Displaying the selected PCs as icons is another useful option for viewing large numbers of PCs at a glance and simply highlights OS platforms, and any with active notifications.

 Drilling down further, the Details view displays all of the selected PC's details in a list with any active notifications highlighted, allowing for easy identification of PCs that may need immediate attention.
-This view also provides a visual summary of all active policies applied to each PC.
-In addition, by right clicking on any PC an operator can launch on-the-fly PC-specific features such as power on/off, chat, remote control, send messages and more.
+This view also provides a visual summary of all active policies applied to each PC and PC performance data such as real-time network traffic, CPU and memory uses for each PC.
+In addition, by right clicking on any PC an operator can initiate on-the-fly PC-specific features such as power on/off, chat, launch NetSupport Manager, send messages and more.

 The notification filter can be used across all three display modes to highlight the PCs with any active notifications within the chosen time period.